adamgordonbell/compiling-containers/ickfile/readme.md

-# An INTERCAL frontend for Docker Build
+# ICKFILE : An INTERCAL frontend for Docker Build

 This is a syntax frontend for BuildKit that allows you to write Dockerfiles using a syntax based on [INTERCAL](https://en.wikipedia.org/wiki/INTERCAL)